lamanchy/songbook/README.md

 Bad Romance - Vintage 1920's Gatsby
 Fever - Peggy Lee
 Loreena Mckennitt - As I Roved Out
-Nina Simone - I Wish I Knew How It Would Feel To Be Free
 ```

 Ok, I suppose, that my family will read it, so: Czech.